The Bankrate promise

 For these mortgage transfers to work, the new borrower needs to be added to the property’s deed, the deceased owner needs to be removed from the deed or a spouse relinquishing ownership must sign a quitclaim deed.

 When a mortgage transfer makes sense

-There are several scenarios in which a borrower may want to transfer their mortgage to another.
-The most common situations involve transferring to an immediate family member who has an ownership stake in the home, a family member who is better suited financially to take on the loan or to a relative or survivor after the death of the original borrower.
+Common situations for transferring a mortgage involve transferring to an immediate family member who has an ownership stake in the home, a family member who is better suited financially to take on the loan or to a relative or survivor after the death of the original borrower.

 “All of these scenarios are still on a case-by-case basis in which the lender will need to approve the transfer,” says Segura.